dptechnics/DPT-Reflow-OVEN/README.md

 reflowoven
 ==========

-Open source reflow oven board control application
+This is the official control application for the DPTechnics Reflow Oven controller.